27th June 2016

-If an ISV sells into multiple territories, there is the ability to spread resource across multiple customers.
-This allows for some efficiency and means that the resource is more fully utilised, however this can create issues with information security.
+If Azure ISV partners sell into multiple territories, there is the ability to spread resource across multiple customers.
+This allows for some efficiency and means that the resource is more fully utilised, however, this can create issues with information security.

 With technology like igroup’s Cloud Control, the resource can be scaled based on demand – the number and spec of VMs is reduced at times of lower demand while also protecting the integrity of individual networks.

-With a cloud based SaaS model, a standard configuration of server can be specified in Azure that is consistent across all customers.
-Once the architecture for this environment has been designed, it is then possible to duplicate it for each new client as they sign up.
+With a cloud-based SaaS model, a standard configuration of a server can be specified in Azure that is consistent across all customers.
+Once the architecture for this environment has been designed, it is then possible for Azure ISV Partners to duplicate it for each new client as they sign up.
 This reduces the need for testing compatibility across multiple systems and simplifies the rollout of new features.

-Igroup work with ISVs to create test deployments in Azure that replicate the standard architecture used by customers.
+igroup works with ISVs to create test deployments and automation in Azure that replicate the standard architecture used by customers.
 This ensures that new versions of software can be rolled out after full testing to reduce customer problems.

-Cloud based software offers improved collaboration, but features such as Single Sign On (SSO) can be difficult to configure.
-Federated Identity Management using Active Directory is supported by Azure, but requires extensive configuration to get it to work as you would expect.
+Cloud-based software offers improved collaboration for Azure ISV Partners, but features such as Single Sign-On (SSO) can be difficult to configure.
+Federated Identity Management using Active Directory is supported by Azure but requires extensive configuration to get it to work as you would expect.
 In some cases, it will also require a separate VM to be deployed that will handle your Active Directory Database – potentially increasing the cloud costs.